AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 - Thunderbolt
   - Controller appears in system and I can hotplug another monitor over TB/DP.
   - Requires further testing, but as I have no hardware to test, it remains an open issue.
+- Graphical glitches in several apps with third-party rendering in Sonoma (from SublimeText to Firefox).
+Investigating.

 ## ⚠️ Warnings

 Do not use Fn-4 without YogaSMC, it crashes the system.

-Resetting NVRAM is reported to **brick** certain Thinkpads with certain BIOS versions.
-Might be completely unrelated to this model, but better not to risk that.
+Resetting NVRAM is reported to **brick** certain Thinkpads (X1 Extreme 1 and 2?) with certain BIOS versions.
+Most likely completely unrelated to this model, and other users report no issues, so take this warning as additional disclaimer of warranty.

 ## 🚧 Remaining work